valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

-This raises a concerns of entering an infinite loops, we consider infinite loops as a logical bug that need to be fixed in the module, an attempt to protect against infinite loops by halting the execution could result in violation of the feature correctness and so Redis will make no attempt to protect the module from infinite loops.
+This raises a concerns of entering an infinite loops, we consider infinite loops as a logical bug that need to be fixed in the module, an attempt to protect against infinite loops by halting the execution could result in violation of the feature correctness and so Valkey will make no attempt to protect the module from infinite loops.

 '`free_pd`' can be NULL and in such case will not be used.